penfold42/SDGRemote/INSTALL.md

 Can you ping the signal gernerator?

 Can you telnet or netcat to port 5025?
 - The device will only respond to the first connection.
-Subsequent simultaneous connections will actuall connect, you no replies will come.
+Subsequent simultaneous connections will actually connect, but no replies will come.
 - Make sure no other hung or forgotten process is connected to the device

+Do you have a firewall blocking access?
+The proxy will:
+- make an outbound connection to your siglent device
+- listen on a port for your browser to connect to

 # Configurable options.